eugeneilyin/mdi-norm/README.md

 * Deep `<path>` elements draw commands elimination by removing all commands not involved in pixels rendering
 * Identified 1,994 duplicates (about ~38%, details [here][duplicates]) in 5,220 icons based on:
   * Duplicates from equal SVG-code after clearing, normalization, and reordering of SVG elements and attributes
-  * Duplicates from the same pixels rendering provided by _different_ SVG-code
+  * Duplicates from the same pixels rendering provided by the _different_ SVG-code
   * Duplicates from [Structural Similarity (SSIM)][ssim] cross-validation and compare
   * Duplicates from Visual Similarity computation, sorting and cross-validation for the rest of unique icons
 * All duplicated icons use the **most compact** single SVG-code variant
 * Manual SVG-code fixes for cases where render coordinates are not pixel-aligned with Google material design icon keylines
+* Lot of common SVG code fragments were extracted into separate file to gives you ~30% SVG code elimination

 ## Usage